deepmodeling/reacnetgenerator/docs/overall.md

 reacnetgenerator -h
 ```

-See [the guide](guide/index) to learn how to install and use ReacNetGenerattor.
+See [the guide](guide/index) to learn how to install and use ReacNetGenerator.
 We also provide [a series of tutorials](tutorial/index) to help you learn ReacNetGenerator.

 ## Awards